pratikk-bulani/col856_assignment1/README.md

 bash compile.sh
 ```
 Please change between *HORIZONTAL_CLOTH* and *VERTICAL_CLOTH* in the compilation step.
 Also change between the various integrators supported in the *integrators.hpp* file.
+As of now, two integrators supported are: *SYMPLECTIC_EULER* and *BACKWARD_EULER_NEWTON*

 ## Run
 ```